reTHINK-project/specs/tests/idm/readme.md

 * The IdP-Proxy is the software module that is provided by the Identity provider in order to give a secure way to generate an identity assertion and assert it to a third party.
 The IdP-Proxy is based on W3C and IETF specifications of WebRTC and have been generalized in the reTHINK framework.

 ## Principle

 The identity management is based on the paradigm of a multi-IdP multi-service architecture, stating that we have interoperability between services.
 In legacy communication services (i.e. Telco), trust is considered as a basis because the service provider is also identity provider, and interconnection between networks are presumed secure.
 Here, the game is different because a user should trust his browser (as trusted computing base), the IdP he has chosen, and probably his service provider.
 But there is no way to ensure that the user you want to reach uses a trustful service.
 For example, if Bob is using service A, he wants to reach Alice on service B, if there is an interconnection between A and B, how can bob be sure that Alice is the right person to reach?
 To solve this issue, the W3C and IETF specify the IdP-Proxy mechanism.
-It allows Bob to deliver an identity assertion, that is verifiable by the other party.
-This Identity assertion is generated, and asserted directly by the Identity provider.
-Thus, the service does not interfere in the process.
+It allows Bob to deliver an identity assertion, which can be verifiable by the other party.
+Within the context of the reTHINK project these actions and services are performed by Hyperties running on the Runtime Core.
+The Hyperties are identified by long and complex strings derived from Hyperty instances URLs, further needing to have a user identity associated to it.
+With this association becoming publicly registered, it is possible to discover the user Hyperty instance by searching for a known user identity.
+For example, if Alice install a Hyperty and uses her identity obtained from an IdP, for example the Google email address ”alice@gmail.com” to associate with the Hyperty, Bob, when searching for this email, receives the Hyperty instance of Alice, which allows him to initiate a conversation with Alice.
+Because Bob also needs to register his Hyperty with an identity, when Alice receives the call, she can identify who is calling her.
+Note that, the user identity can be obtained from a service provider other than the CSP and because of that, IdPs are a separate service from CSPs.
+The identity is verified by validating the Public key contained within the Identity Token (obtained using the validate assertion service from the corresponding IdP) and them challenging the clamming party (e.g Bob) to prove the possession of the associated Private key.
+This validation operation is performed by the IdM not by the Hyperty itself.
+Thus, this procedure does not the behavior of the Hyperty, nor thus this need to know how to manage the identities.

+... being edited...

 Finally, the Identity Assertion contains the public key that is used by the DTLS handshake during the WebRTC connecion setup, ensuring that authenticated person is the one that has opened the peer connection.
 This prevent man in the middle attack from the service provider.